MCLindner/rubber-duck/README.md

 - Add the script to your /bin/ folder if you'd like!

 # Usage
-This script acts as a rubber duck debugging assistant that provides" guidance through prose only - no code will be generated."
+This script acts as a rubber duck debugging assistant that provides guidance through prose only - no code will be generated.

 ## Options:
   -d, --detail LEVEL      Detail level (quick|thorough|deep)